shubhanshu7/Sales-Data-Processing/README.md

     ```sh
     For running go to the following paths and run the executables
-    These are different exe's for all the requirements
+    These are different executables for all the requirements

     1.DataLoading  (Data Loading from csv file)
         dataloading/loadData.exe